-Clear expectations from you make all the difference in their learning experience.
-If children fail to understand what you require, the confusion quickly leads to frustration or discouragement.
-The realm of writing is no exception.
+Whether we’re talking chores or homeschool lessons, giving your children clear expectations makes all the difference in their learning experience.
+If they don’t understand what you want from them, confusion quickly turns to frustration or discouragement.

-The problem isn’t your fun-loving or soft-hearted spirit!
-Insecurity about teaching writing creates low expectations and inconsistency.
-This makes for a haphazard teaching style that not only creates a stumbling block for overwhelmed kids, but quenches their confidence as well.
+The problem isn’t your gentle, fun-loving spirit!
+As you’ve discovered, insecurity about teaching writing creates low expectations and inconsistency.
+This makes for a haphazard teaching style that not only creates a stumbling block for overwhelmed kids, but it affects their confidence as well.

 The pendulum can swing the other way too!

-If you have a background in English, love to write or blog, or consider yourself a grammar geek, you may have especially high standards for your children.
-That’s not necessarily a bad thing—but it can become a problem if you don’t set boundaries or communicate your requirements.
+Whether you have a background in English or simply have a knack for writing and grammar, you might be setting especially high standards for your kids.
+That’s not necessarily a bad thing—but it can create problems if you’re too rigid or don’t communicate your expectations.

 The Write Solution

-Giving clear writing expectations will help you raise better writers and reduce stress.
+Giving clear writing expectations will help you raise better writers and reduce stress during writing sessions.
 That’s why I’m such a fan of teaching writing skills the WriteShop way.
-Red-pencil corrections such as “too vague” may leave your child scratching his head and wondering what he did wrong.
-Instead, before he first begins to write, make tasks concrete and give him measurable targets such as:

 - Include emotion words to add a stronger voice.